aws-samples/busy-engineers-document-bucket/instructions/docs/add-the-encryption-sdk.md

 # Save and exit
 ```

-#### What Just Happened
+#### What Happened?

-The application now decrypts data client-side as well.
+The application now decrypts data client-side, as well.

-The data returned from S3 for `retrieve` is now encrypted.
+The data returned from S3 for `retrieve` is encrypted.
 Before returning that data to the user, you added a call to the AWS Encryption SDK to decrypt the data.
-Under the hood, the Encryption SDK:
+Under the hood, the Encryption SDK is:

-1. Read the AWS Encryption SDK formatted encrypted message
+1. Reading the AWS Encryption SDK formatted encrypted message
-1. Called KMS to request to decrypt your message's encrypted data key using the Faythe CMK
+1. Calling KMS to request to decrypt your message's encrypted data key using the Faythe CMK
-1. Used the decrypted data key to decrypt the message
+1. Using the decrypted data key to decrypt the message
-1. Returned the message plaintext and Encryption SDK headers to you
+1. Returning the message plaintext and Encryption SDK headers to you

 ### Step 4: Configure the Faythe CMK in the Encryption SDK

-Now that you have your dependencies declared and your code updated to encrypt and decrypt data, the final step is to pass through the configuration to the AWS Encryption SDK to start using your KMS CMKs to protect your data.
+Now that you have declared your dependencies and updated your code to encrypt and decrypt data, the final step is to pass through the configuration to the AWS Encryption SDK to start using your KMS CMKs to protect your data.

 ```java tab="Java" hl_lines="6 9 10 13"
 // Edit ./src/main/java/sfw/example/esdkworkshop/Api.java